wigging/notes/git-github.md

 $ git push -u origin main
 ```

+Next, for the GitHub repository, go to Settings -> Branches and change the default branch from "master" to "main".
 Finally, delete the remote "master" branch for the GitHub repository:

 ```bash
 $ git push origin --delete master